In May of 44 BC Cicero wrote to a friend indicating that Cleopatra (who was in Rome at the time) was pregnant with Caesar's child:

 This additional child with Caesar escaping further documentation is only plausible if it was a daughter, the Romans would not have considered a daughter a potential heir, Augustus had to adopt his Maternal Grandsons for them to be heirs.

 Now others before me who’ve argued that this daughter of Cleopatra and Caesar existed seek to identify her with Musa the wife of Phraates IV and mother of Phraates V. And I followed suit the first time I wrote something online about it.
 But I no longer think Augustus would have given such a valuable daughter to the Parthians.
-And if Musa was actually some kind of Royalty and not the Italian Slave Girl historians have assumed her to be, it's have to be an inheritance more relevant Parthia not a connection to Egypt and Caesar.
+And if Musa was actually some kind of Royalty and not the Italian Slave Girl historians have assumed her to be, it'd have to be an inheritance more relevant to Parthia not a connection to Egypt and Caesar.

 If Augustus did intend to use this daughter for some Dynastic marriage then given her age he’d have done so before 20 BC, the significantly younger Cleopatra Selene was married to Juba in 25 BC (though she didn’t start bearing him children till over a decade later).

-Matthew 14:3, Mark 6:17 and Luke 3:19 all say Philip was the name of the brother of Herod Antipas who Herodias left to Mary Antipas.
-But in Josephus this was the Herod who was the son of the daughter of High Priest Simon Boethus.
 Because of this many theologians just want to call both these men “Herod Philip” but there is no real evidence either used the other name.
-I think it’s Josephus (or our current versions of Josephus) who got Herodias’s husband wrong and also Philip’s wife wrong, I don’t think he was ever married to Salem daughter of Herodias but rather I think he’s the father of Salome.
+I think it’s Josephus (or our current versions of Josephus) who got Herodias’s husband wrong and also Philip’s wife wrong, I don’t think he was ever married to Salome daughter of Herodias but rather I think he’s the father of Salome.

 Herod, grandson of Boethus, was not one of the Tetrarchs, he was actually living in Rome like many other non ruling Herodians at the time.
 I’m sure many assume this is why Herodias wanted to change husbands, but this geographical distance makes arranging the swap difficult.

-When Antipas married Herodias he divorced his prior wife who was the daughter of Aretas IV of Nabataea, Aretas went to war over this in AD 34 and Philip The Tetrarch gave him assistance, so it sounds like they had a shared grievance.
+When Antipas married Herodias he divorced his prior wife who was the daughter of Aretas IV of Nabataea, Aretas went to war with Antipas over this in AD 34 and Philip The Tetrarch gave him assistance, so it sounds like they had a shared grievance.

 So if Salome was a great granddaughter of Cleopatra VII, does the line continue?
 She married Aristobulus of Chalcis, a son of her mother’s brother, and had three sons named Herod, Agrippa and Aristobulus.